Jul 6, 2026

 Clinician-grade quality with rigorous testing.

-Thorne's quality control is among the strongest in the industry — NSF-affiliated manufacturing, raw-material verification, and default-supplier status with multiple professional and Olympic sports bodies across its line.
+Thorne's quality control is among the strongest in the industry — NSF-affiliated manufacturing, raw-material verification, grass-fed hormone-free collagen, and default-supplier status with multiple professional and Olympic sports bodies across its line.
 For an animal-tissue product where contaminant screening matters, this is a real, auditable differentiator.

 Partial